Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 Except reusable content types used in product synchronization, additional page types are restored:

-For Store page, categories and product detail pages these page types are restored:
+These page types are restored for Store page, categories and product detail pages:

 - `K13Store.StorePage` - Main store page
 - `K13Store.CategoryPage` - Page type for categories linking products
 - `K13Store.ProductPage` - Page type for product detail page - only linking product SKU from content hub

 For checkout process these page types are restored:
-- `K13Store.CartContent` - used for shopping cart first step
+- `K13Store.CartContent` - used for the shopping cart first step
-- `K13Store.CartDeliveryDetails`- used for shopping cart second step
+- `K13Store.CartDeliveryDetails`- used for the shopping cart second step
-- `K13Store.CartSummary` - used for shopping cart third step
+- `K13Store.CartSummary` - used for the shopping cart third step
 - `K13Store.OrderComplete` - used for thank you page

 2. Start sample KX 13 Dancing Goat application (`Kentico13_DancingGoat` in `.\examples`) configured with your own database

 3. Start Xperience By Kentico Dancing Goat application (`DancingGoat` in `.\examples`) configured with your own database.\
-Wait for product synchronization finish.
+Let the product synchronization finish.
 Check `K13-Store product synchronization done.` in debug console or check Event log for errors.
 4. Create pages for Store:
    1. Store page (of type `K13Store - Store page`)
    2. Product pages (of type `K13Store - Product page`) - for each page select corresponding Product SKU from content hub.